“My collection is all about quality, service and reliability. I want to offer something truly unique.”

 “The international exchanges inspire me.
 For me, it’s not so much about a stylist or person, but more about what is presented at the exhibitions.
 I subsequently translate this inspiration to the Dutch market.”

-How did you end up at the ETC Design Center Europe?
+How did you find the ETC Design Center Europe?

 “Through my father.
 I initially worked for Declemy Design, my father’s company.
 He had his own showroom at ETC Design Center Europe and from there I went a step further.
 I have moved three times within the Expo, each time to a larger floor space.”